PeteSalcedo/AskPancho/README.md

 #installation run the commands npm install to install all the devDependencies
-the run the commands npm run start-dev && npm run dev
+then run the commands npm run start-dev && npm run dev

-Afterwards you dhould see a github log in poage and log in with github+
+Afterwards you should see a github log in page and log in with github

-Else if you have issues log in woith github please run this commands https://www.npmjs.com/package/react-firebaseui
+Else if you have issues loging in with github please run these commands https://www.npmjs.com/package/react-firebaseui